 When you elevate yourself, you elevate those around you.
 Each time you step into your potential, you expand.
 The possibilities of who you can be and what you can create expand too, and those in your path rise with you, too.

-What you have right now is more than most of the world’s population has.
 There is beauty in every moment, laughter in every conversation, joy in every activity, and love in every relationship, if you choose to see it.
 It is all there, already.